Spring3/redshape/docs/server.md

 ### Transitions

-To be able to modify the issue priority and status.
+To be able to modify the issue priority, status and assignee.

 Endpoint: `/issues/:id.json?include=transitions`